 For over a decade, MFY has worked to end the unnecessary segregation of people with psychiatric disabilities in large adult homes.
 In 2013, we successfully negotiated a settlement with New York State.
 This settlement ensures that thousands of adult home residents will have the opportunity to live in their own apartments with the services they need to succeed and be part of their communities.

-The Adult Home Advocacy Project is supported by the New York City Department of Health & Mental Hygiene, the New York State Commission on Quality of Care, the van Ameringen Foundation, and The Ambrose Monell Foundation.
+The Adult Home Advocacy Project is supported by the New York City Department of Health & Mental Hygiene, the New York State Commission on Quality of Care, and the van Ameringen Foundation.